The Honey Harvest

 Common mistakes to avoid:

-- Leaving supers exposed to the sun in a closed vehicle: the wax in the frames can soften and honey deteriorates in the heat.
+- Leaving supers exposed to the sun in a closed vehicle: the wax of the frames can soften and the honey degrades with heat.

-- Storing supers in a damp room or near strongly scented products: honey absorbs odours and moisture.
+- Storing supers in a damp room or close to strong-smelling products: honey absorbs odours and moisture.

 - Waiting several days before extracting: the longer the wait under uncontrolled conditions, the greater the risks.

-- Stacking open supers without a cover: a direct invitation to robbing and moisture absorption.
+- Stacking open supers without a lid: a direct invitation to robbing and to moisture pick-up.

-Practical rule: extract the frames on the day of harvest or at the latest the following day, in a clean, dry and enclosed extraction room.
-Frames still warm from the hive are easier to handle: the honey is more fluid, which facilitates extraction and filtration.
+Practical rule: extract the frames on the day of the harvest or the following day at the latest, in a clean, dry, closed extraction room.
+Frames still warm from the hive are easier to process: the honey is more fluid, which facilitates extraction and filtering.

 |